isaacschaessenscoleman/scrabble-cheat/README.md

 # Scrabble Cheater

-A command line application that outputs all the words with their scrabble score, given a user's set of letters.
+A command line application that outputs all the possible words with their scrabble score, given a user's set of letters.

 ### Files